sdpython/ensae_projects/_doc/sphinxdoc/source/projects/hackathon_2015_croix_rouge_schema.rst

 SINVOICE
 ^^^^^^^^

-Distribution: what people in need receive from the Red Cross.
+* Description of people who receive from the Red Cross.
+* number or rows: ~1.4M

+Use ``SINVOICE_.txt`` to get a flat file with regular line separator, not ';'.

 Important fields: